AnilTanwarMI/GST-Number-Search-API/README.md

 ## Get Count API

-Get Count API by Master India helps the company who has integrated this API  to know how many API counts have been hit by the users.
-This API will help the company to know if they have exhausted the APIs so purchased for example If a company purchases 1,00,000 APIs from Master India and the user has hit 99,000 APIs count then the company will come to know that there are only 1,000 APIs are left with them which can be used by the GSTIN taxpayer.
+Get Count API by Masters India helps the company who has integrated this API  to know how many API counts have been hit by the users.
+This API will help the company to know if they have exhausted the APIs so purchased for example If a company purchases 1,00,000 APIs from Masters India and the user has hit 99,000 APIs count then the company will come to know that there are only 1,000 APIs are left with them which can be used by the GSTIN taxpayer.

 **API Method**: GET